buildwithaashi/Online-Retail-Sales-Analysis-using-SQL/README.md

 - Data Cleaning
 - Exploratory Data Analysis (EDA)
-- Business Problem Solving
 - SQL Query Writing
 - Aggregate Functions
 - Data Aggregation
+- Subqueries
+- SQL Views
+- Business Analysis
+- Analytical Thinking
 - Business Insight Generation
-- Analytical Thinking

 ---

 # 📌 Conclusion

-This project demonstrates how SQL can be used to transform raw transactional data into meaningful business insights.
-By combining data cleaning, aggregation, and analytical thinking, the project answers important business questions related to sales performance, customer behavior, product demand, and geographical trends.
+This project demonstrates how SQL can be used to transform raw retail transaction data into actionable business insights.
+By applying data cleaning techniques, writing business-oriented SQL queries, and interpreting the results, the project highlights the role of SQL in supporting data-driven decision-making.

 ---